Universality classes for purification in nonunitary quantum processes: Computation of scaling functions

+There are several classes of configurations, which are illustrated in Fig.~\ref{fig:S2_x2}.
+In this figure, transposition $(a\, b)$ is represented by a vertical bond connecting the horizontal lines numbered $a$ and $b$, which represent elements $a,b\in \{1,2,\ldots, N\}$.
+Fig.~\ref{fig:S2_x2}~(a) is an example of the kind of configuration that we had previously, at order $\ell=0$: all of the transpositions are those in the cycle decomposition of $\sigma_\text{final}$, $\sigma_\text{final} = (12)(34)\ldots (2k-1~2k)$.
+Below, when we refer to a ``2-cycle'', we mean one of the 2-cycles in this decomposition of $\sigma_\text{final}$.
+Similarly, by ``1-cycle'' we mean one of the elements with $a>2k$ that are left invariant by $\sigma_\text{final}$.

+When we consider $\ell=1$ (i.e. $k+2$ kinks), the two extra transpositions can: exchange elements between two 1-cycles [Fig.~\ref{fig:S2_x2}~(b)]; exchange two elements within the same 2-cycle [Fig.~\ref{fig:S2_x2}~(c)]; exchange elements between two 2-cycles [Fig.~\ref{fig:S2_x2}~(d)]; or exchange elements between a 2-cycle and a one-cycle [Fig.~\ref{fig:S2_x2}~(d)].
+We therefore write

-where the coefficients $m_{r_1, r_2}$ refer to paths where the extra transpositions connect two cycles of length $r_1$ and $r_2$, while $m_2$ refers to the case where the extra transpositions belong to the same $2$-cycle.
-The combinatorial factors in Eq.~\ref{eq:coeffaexp} are due to the number of choices of cycles $C_1$ and $C_2$ of length $r_1$ and $r_2$ and contain all the dependence on $k$ and $N$.
-The residual coefficients can be computed in detail as \begin{enumerate} \item If the additional pair of transpositions come entirely from the spectator space out of $1^{N-2k}$, then the two extra transpositions are simply $(XY)(XY)$ ({$X$ and $Y$ are in the $N-2k$ spectator literals})
+where the coefficient $m_{r_1, r_2}$ refers to the case where the extra transpositions connect two cycles of length $r_1$ and $r_2$, while $m_2$ refers to the case where the extra transpositions belong to the same $2$-cycle.
+The combinatorial factors in Eq.~\eqref{eq:coeffaexp} account for the ways of choosing the cycles $C_1$ and $C_2$ of length $r_1$ and $r_2$ and contain all the dependence on $k$ and $N$.
+The remaining combinatorial numbers $m$ involve counting paths in a permutation group $S_M$ for a fixed value of $M$, independent of $k$ or $N$.
+(For example for $m_{2,2}$ we must consider permutations of $M=4$ elements.)
+They may be written in terms of the combinatorial number~\cite{lando2010hurwitz, dubrovin2017classical}